omega-gg/Sky-runtime/bash/README.md

 - SKY_PATH_REMBG: Custom path to the rembg folder

-- SKY_PATH_COLOR_TRANSFER: Custom path to the color_transfer folder
+- SKY_PATH_COLOR_TRANSFER: Custom path to the colorTransfer folder

 ### Keys